camcnelson/graph-utilities/README.md

 "autgrp.py" computes the automorphisms of the graph.
 Use the generated "graphSym.png" as a visual aid.
 "postman.py" computes the solution to the route inspection problem.
+"vertex cover.py" computes a shortest collection of cycles that cover all vertices.

+May require:
+- pynauty
+- pulp
+- networkx
+- pygraphviz